Powerful Benefits of Turkey Tail Mushroom – What The Research Says

 This could make turkey tail both a useful supplement to keep colds and flu at bay, and a potential therapy for virus-based illnesses someday.

-TURKEY TAIL CAN FIGHT AGAINST BACTERIAL INFECTIONS
+FIGHT AGAINST BACTERIAL INFECTIONS

 Another component that adds turkey tail’s immune enhancement and its virus-killing properties: when it comes down to it, turkey tail is a wide-spectrum antimicrobial.